WesleyFalize/Blog/content/posts/Getting started with a Hugo blog.md

 ## Obsidian

-## Azure Static site
+## GitHub pages
-I've created a static site and created with the guide from [Deploy a Hugo site to Azure Static Web Apps | Microsoft Learn](https://learn.microsoft.com/en-us/azure/static-web-apps/publish-hugo) For all the relevant information.
+After struggling for quite some time with Azure Static sites I went to GitHub pages because it was more documented and helped me solve errors more easily.
+With my current theme i had a lot of difficulties with the Hugo version causing issues as my theme needs a newer version then the default